scilus/scil-documentation/source/our_tools/tractoflow.rst

             ls -a work/11/53e26e*/  # Check that files are there cat work/11/53e26e*/.command.log  # Check the error

     #.
 Last decision to take on the cluster: Do you need 1 node or multiple nodes?
 Beyond 20 subjects or so, we recommend using multiple nodes.
 See the HPC part of tractoflow's `launch page <https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/launch.html>`_.
+Depending on the cluster you are using (beluga, cedar, etc.), you have access to different types of nodes.
+Keeping the option "mem=0" in your sbatch (see next step) means you accept any node.
+If your data is very heavy (ex, HCP data), you might need to restric to the nodes with more RAM.
+See the `memory section here <https://docs.computecanada.ca/wiki/Running_jobs#Memory>`_ for more information.

     #.
 We have all the ingredients to prepare the final sbatch.
 Here, we ask for 4 nodes, with 32 threads each and 116Gb of RAM each (see the -with-mpi option).
 Create a file cmd_my_tractoflow.sh with the following.